gardener/gardenctl-v2/docs/config/access-restrictions.md

 <img width="800" src="../images/access-restrictions-tty.gif">

-When a user accesses a cluster with access restrictions he gets a notification with a prompt and has to confirm it with `Yes` before he can continue.
+When a user accesses a cluster with access restrictions a notification is shown.
+The user is prompted to confirm access with `Yes` or he can cancel the action with `No`.

 Access restrictions are shown for regions that have a matching label in the `CloudProfile`